Table of Contents

 The first ingredient here is deboned beef, which is something beagles usually like.
 Beef is a low-fat protein source and helps deliver high protein levels.
 As a result, the Healthy Weight formula contains some 32% of protein.

 Its other four ingredients are a chicken meal, potatoes, sweet potatoes, and peas.
-This is something you want to think about because the chicken meal isn’t always the best choices.
+This is something you want to think about because the chicken meal isn’t always the best choice.
 It’s not necessarily bad for your canine, but it might cause some sensitivities.
 Make sure to consult your vet if you’re unsure about it.